Frequently Asked Questions about the Direct Entry MSN Program

 - What are the benefits of having a master’s degree in nursing?

 - Will I be able to pursue an advanced nursing role after graduating from the program?

-1. What are the academic requirements for the Direct Entry MSN program?
+1. What is the minimum cumulative GPA required for the Direct Entry MSN program?

-First and foremost, you must have a non-nursing bachelor’s degree and a cumulative GPA of 3.0 or higher.
-If you meet those requirements, you will then need to successfully complete a series of prerequisite courses before you can enter the program.
+Interested students must have a cumulative GPA of 3.0 in their conferred non-nursing Baccalaureate Degree.
+If you meet these requirements, you will then need to successfully complete a series of prerequisite courses before you can enter the program.